TheaVanherst/titlebarScroller/README.md

 }
 ```

 The main functionality of the code is in `titlebarScroller.js`.
-However you call the functionality is
+However, how you call the functionality is
 upto you.

 ### Words of note